-This is an ongoing digital event that you can complete any time you like!
+This is an ongoing event that you can complete more or less from home any time you like!
 The Tapestry for Glasgow project is an expression of the People’s Plan for Glasgow through craftivism, aimed at bringing people together to physicalise our hopes and fears for Glasgow in fabric!

-Guided by a pack and video-workshop that can be downloaded in 5 languages, participants will create a fabric square incorporating their own impressions of the city, inspired by re-imagining Glasgow’s Coat of Arms.
-Fabric and other craft materials will be available to pick up from the Pearce Institute, but we also encourage participants to use their own scraps or repurpose old clothes that might otherwise be thrown away.
-Fabric squares can be returned to the Pearce Institute, where they will be photographed for making digital artwork, ready to be joined with the other squares!
+Guided by a pack and video-workshop that can be downloaded in 5 languages, participants will create a fabric square incorporating their own impressions of the city, inspired by re-imagining Glasgow’s Coat of Arms, or anything else that gets you thinking about life in the city!
+Packs of fabric and other craft materials are available to pick up from the Ubuntu Women Shelter office in the city centre, but we also encourage participants to use their own scraps or repurpose old clothes that might otherwise be thrown away!
+Fabric squares can be returned to the Ubuntu office, where they will be photographed for making digital artwork, ready to be joined with the other squares!

-In honour of the COP26 conference, we wanted to begin the project by engaging with the city’s response to the global threat of climate change.
+In honour of the COP26 conference, we began the project in 2021 by engaging with the city’s response to the global threat of climate change.
 One of our organisers contributed this square, with a poem reimagining Glasgow’s Coat of Arms for a greener, more just future.